Stéphane Courtois: Support for military intervention in Afghanistan and Iraq

 He is a member of the Circle of Oratory and is on the editorial board of the journal Brave New World.
 It is a source of public support for the Afghan war of 2001, against "Islamic fundamentalism".

 In the book Iraq, and me.
 Another look at a world at war, Stéphane Courtois drew a parallel between the communist past and the Islamism of today.
 Intellectually pro-American, he believes in his famous speech to the UN, Dominique de Villepin was a victim of reactions from Soviet propaganda in France.
 Having overemphasised "U.S. go home" for fifty years, it leaves its traces.
 Following the war in Iraq, he found that the abuses committed by American soldiers in Abu Ghraib prison was an "inevitable sideline of war".

 Support for Gerard Chauvy

 Stéphane Courtois supported the author Gerard Chauvy in the trial that determined part of a biography of the French Resistance leaders Raymond and Lucie Aubrac was public defamation.
 François Delpla believed that in the context of this case, "the desire to finish with communism" had been lost on Courtois to the extent that he was running with the wolves against Aubrac, during a campaign questioning the quality of the resistance.

 Controversies with French historians

-The anticommunist nature of his works, in France, where the French Communist Party has long been "the first party of France", made him be a historian challenged by a fringe of his colleagues, where the appearance of a number of controversies or "historian quarrels".
+In France, Courtois has been a historian challenged by a number of his colleagues.